Healthdirect Free Australian health advice you can count on.

 What is allergen immunotherapy?

-Allergen immunotherapy is given via injections under the skin, or in tablets, sprays or drops under the tongue.
+You can get allergen immunotherapy as injections under your skin, or as tablets, sprays or drops placed under your tongue (sublingual administration).

 Symptoms usually start to improve after about 4 to 5 months.
-During this time, you must keep taking the immunotherapy regularly and work closely with your doctor.
-It's usually recommended to keep up the treatment for 3 to 5 years to prevent the allergies returning.
+You must keep taking the immunotherapy medicine regularly and work closely with your doctor.

 Which allergies can allergen immunotherapy treat?

-• hay fever (allergic rhinitis) caused by pollen or dust mite allergy when symptoms are severe and medicines aren't working adequately
+• hay fever (allergic rhinitis) — caused by pollen or dust mite allergy, when your symptoms are serious and medicines aren't working well

 What are the risks of allergen immunotherapy?